Felix Cartal

 Taelor Deitcher (born April 9, 1987), better known by his stage name Felix Cartal, is a Canadian DJ and electronic dance music producer.
 He released his first EP Skeleton in 2009 once he signed with Dim Mak Records.
 Since then he has gone on to release four full-length albums, 2010's Popular Music, 2012's Different Faces, 2018's Next Season, and 2021's Expensive Sounds for Nice People.
-Deitcher has toured with Wolfgang Gartner, MSTRKRFT, and Bloody Beetroots.
-Deitcher set the trend of collaborating with unpredictable vocalists in the dance scene such as Sebastien Grainger of Death from Above 1979, Maja Ivarsson of The Sounds and Johnny Whitney of The Blood Brothers.
+Cartal has toured with Wolfgang Gartner, MSTRKRFT, and Bloody Beetroots.
+Cartal set the trend of collaborating with unpredictable vocalists in the dance scene such as Sebastien Grainger of Death from Above 1979, Maja Ivarsson of The Sounds and Johnny Whitney of The Blood Brothers.

 Early life

-In 2000, Deitcher attended New Westminster Secondary School in New Westminster, British Columbia.
+In 2000, Cartal attended New Westminster Secondary School in New Westminster, British Columbia.
 He began playing bass in the punk and hardcore scene with a band called Dysfunctional, named after a sticker they had found.
 Their musical style were inspired from groups such as Refused, NOFX and Anti-Flag.
 They had developed a small fanbase in North Vancouver and performed at venues before reforming into a more progressive, The Mars Volta/Pink Floyd-inspired group named Orange Orange, which broke up in 2006.

-Following the group's disintegration, Deitcher experimented with music production software such as Reason and Cubase.
-Influenced by the club nights and parties with local DJs, Deitcher acknowledged the similarity of the punk and EDM scenes which prompted him to get involved into the EDM scene.
+Following the group's disintegration, Cartal experimented with music production software such as Reason and Cubase.
+Influenced by the club nights and parties with local DJs, Cartal acknowledged the similarity of the punk and EDM scenes which prompted him to get involved into the EDM scene.

-Deitcher enrolled at the University of British Columbia where he majored in English.
+Cartal enrolled at the University of British Columbia where he majored in English.
 He moved to Scotland for a semester at University of Glasgow.

 Career

-2006–10: Skeleton and Popular Music
+2006–2010: Skeleton and Popular Music

 In December 2006, he emerged on the international blog scene alongside MSTRKRFT with original songs such as Moss vs. Tree and Parisienne.

-During his time in the UK, Deitcher signed with a booking agent and started playing weekend shows across Britain and Europe.
+During his time in the UK, Cartal signed with a booking agent and started playing weekend shows across Britain and Europe.
 His third ever show was opening for Justice with an audience of over 4,000 people.
 By the time he returned to his hometown four months later, he was already an underground star.
 He opened for MSTRKRFT on their Fist of God tour.
 He released several more remixes before being signed to Steve Aoki's Dim Mak Records and released his first EP entitled Skeleton in May 2009.

-Four months later, Deitcher released Drone as the first single for his debut album Popular Music.
+Four months later, Cartal released Drone as the first single for his debut album Popular Music.

 Popular Music was released on February 23, 2010.
 Along with Drone, the album featured the singles Volanco featuring The Blood Brothers' Johnny Whitney, World Class Driver and Love.
 Music videos for Volcano and World Class Driver were made.
-Deitcher went on tours and performed at music festivals such as Electric Daisy Carnival, Camp Bisco, South by Southwest, and Winter Music Conference.
+Cartal went on tours and performed at music festivals such as Electric Daisy Carnival, Camp Bisco, South by Southwest, and Winter Music Conference.